hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 ### 1. `common`

 The `common` module is not a deployed executable.
-As the name suggests, it is a common dependency for many of the other modules in the project, to hold communal objects such as logging configuration and the definition of constants.
+As the name suggests, it is a common dependency for many of the other modules in the project, to hold shared items such as logging configuration and the definition of constants.

 ### 2. `zookeeper`

-The `zookeeper` module is only used for containerized deployments (ie. Docker and Kubernetes).
+The `zookeeper` module is only used for containerized deployments (ie. Docker and Kubernetes) and *does not* represent a production quality Zookeeper deployment.

-It exists only to create a predictable and repeatable copy of Zookeeper to connect to.
-You can and should replace this with your own Zookeeper installation for more realistic experiments.

-Part of Zookeeper's role is maintain a persistent disk based configuration store.
-For a real deployment this would need to be an externally mounted volume, which draws questions of whether this module really belongs as a container.

-Since this example isn't directly concerned with the optimal production set-up of Zookeeper, it is also deployed here un-clustered (ie. only one copy runs).
+Zookeeper is not part of Hazelcast, but it's part of the external ecosystem this demonstration needs as a data source.

+For running on localhost, it is assumed you will already have Zookeeper running.

+To facilitate running in a containerized environment, the `zookeeper` module provides an adequate Zookeeper image to use.
+This Zookeeper is un-clustered (only one copy runs) and does not use persistent volumes, so if it is stopped all data is lost.
+This is ideal for a demonstration, but obviously not for production use.

 ### 3. `kafka-broker`

-Similar to `zookeeper`, the `kafka-broker` module is used only for containerized deployments.
+Similar to `zookeeper`, the `kafka-broker` module is used only for containerized deployments and again *does not* represent a production quality Kafka deployment.

-It creates one Kafka broker which connects to the `zookeeper` module, and multiple should be started to create a more realistic Kafka broker deployment.

-As for `zookeeper`, this is questionable production deployment pattern.
-Persistent volumes are required, which means external storage and this negates much of the purpose of containerization.

-Unlike `zookeeper`, multiple `kafka-broker` modules will be deployed.
-However, this is not for resilience but for scaling and partitioning.
+Kafka is not part of Hazelcast, but for the same reason as Zookeeper it's needed as the external data source for the demonstration.

+For running on localhost, it assumed you have Kafka running and connected to Zookeeper.

+For running in a containerized environment, the `kafka-broker` module produces an adequate image to use as a convenience.
+This is deployed in parallel (multiple copies run), but this is for scaling not resilience.
+Kafka stored in the image is not on persistent volumes.
+This is a useful simplification for a demonstration, and again not suitable for production.

 ### 4. `topic-create`

-TODO
+The `topic-create` module is only for containerized deployments.

+It creates a container image, which if run will create the necessary Kafka topic ("`trades`") used by the Trade Monitor applicaiton in Hazelcast.

+It is not needed when running on localhost, the Kafka command line is used instead to create the topic.

 ### 5. `kafdrop`

-TODO
+The `kafdrop` module is optional.

+[Kafdrop](https://github.com/obsidiandynamics/kafdrop) is an open-source tool with an appealing web UI for browsing a Kafka deployment.

+It is used here as a way to independently browse the input to the Trade Monitor.
+This could equally be done with the Kafka's command line "`kafka-console-consumer.sh`" tool, although items are written to the topic at a high rate, so command line output tends to flood the screen.

+Kafdrop itself is unchanged in this module.

 ### 6. `trade-producer`